sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Spectrum 128/+2/+3 architecture emulation with PSRAM.
 - PS/2 Keyboard.
 - Wiimote support with per-game key assignments.
-- VGA OSD menu: Configuration, architecture, ROM and SNA selection.
+- VGA OSD menu: Configuration, architecture, ROM and SNA/Z80 selection.
 - Support for two aspect ratios: 16:9 or 4:3 monitors (using 360x200 or 320x240 modes)
-- Tape save and loading.
+- Tape saving and loading.
 - SNA snapshot loading.
+- Z80 snapshot loading.
-- Quick snapshot saving and loading.
+- Quick snapshot saving and loading (SNA, only 48K supported).
-- Internal SPIFFS support / external SD card support (only one of both, see config.h).
+- Internal SPIFFS support / external SD card support (only one of both, see hardconfig.h).

 ## Work in progress

-- AY-3-8910 emulation and sound output with dedicated chip.
+- AY-3-8912 emulation (no sound yet for 128K).
-- SD card support.
-- DivIDE emulation.
-- Dedicated motherboard design.
-- Joystick support.
-- USB keyboard.
-- OTA: Over the Air updates.

 ## Compiling and installing

-Windows, GNU/Linux and MacOS/X. This version has been developed using
+Windows, GNU/Linux and MacOS/X. This version has been developed using platformIO.

 #### Install platformIO: